ParagEkbote/Hugging_Face_Docs/README.md

 You can view the scripts within the 'Transformer project' folder.

-Currently, you can explore the documentation of the transformers library, additional support coming soon!
+Currently, you can view the documentation of the transformers library, additional support coming soon!

 Maintained using Lightning AI: